-Note: The use of wireless devices and their accessories may be prohibited or restricted in certain
+Note: The use of wireless devices and their accessories may be prohibited or restricted in certain areas.
+Always obey the laws and regulations on the use of these products.

-Feature Description Speaker- phone Activate a connected external speakerphone during a call: Press SPEAKER (۞) Optional Accessory Auto Answer (car kit or headset) Automatically answer calls when connected to a car kit or headset: > Settings > Car Settings or Headset > Auto Answer Optional Accessory Voice Dial (headset) Enable voice dial with headset send/end key: > Settings > Headset > Voice Dial Optional Accessory Auto Handsfree (car kit) Automatically route calls to a car kit when connected: > Settings > Car Settings > Auto Handsfree Optional Accessory Power-Off Delay (car kit) Set the phone to stay on for a period of time after the ignition is switched off: T > Settings > Car Settings > Power-Off Delay Optional Accessory Charger Time (car kit) Charge the phone for a period of time after the ignition is switched off: > Settings > Car Settings > Charger Time Optional Accessory
+Feature Description Speaker- phone Activate a connected external speakerphone during a call: Press SPEAKER () Auto Answer (car kit or headset) Automatically answer calls when connected to a car kit or headset: > Settings > Car Settings or Headset > Auto Answer Voice Dial (headset) Enable voice dial with headset send/end key: > Settings > Headset > Voice Dial

+Feature Description

+Auto Automatically route calls to a 4

+Handsfree car kit when connected:

+(car kit) > Settings > Car Settings Optional Accessory

+Auto Handsfree

+Power-Off Set the phone to stay on for 4

+Delay a period of time after the

+(car kit) ignition is switched off: Optional Accessory

+Settings > Car Settings

+Power-Off Delay

+Charger Charge the phone for a

+Time period of time after the

+(car kit) ignition is switched off: Optional Accessory

+Settings > Car Settings

+Charger Time